D-sense/personal-website/content/posts/sending-sms-to-nigerian-number.md

 "github.com/d-sense/sms-nigeria-go"
 ```

-In the .go (this may be the main.go or any other file in which you want to add the SMS service)file, declare and initialize the notification service (service could be any of the vendors you have registered with), and send data:
+In the .go (this may be the main.go or any other file in which you want to add the SMS service) file, declare and initialize the notification service (service could be any of the supported vendors you have registered with), and send data:

 ##### *Bulk SMS Nigeria vendor  --> [register and redeem your account here](https://www.bulksmsnigeria.com/)